 Set deadlines.
 When there are no deadlines, the monkey is in control.
 When you set deadlines, you can better manage your time.

-James Veitch – The Agony of Trying to Unsubscribe
+James Veitch: The Agony of Trying to Unsubscribe

-We’re getting way too much marketing emails.
+We’re getting way too many marketing emails.
 If the company messaging you is not allowing you to unsubscribe, just play their game.
 Reply to their emails.
 Set autoresponders.
 Start a conversation.
 Spam them back.

-Simone Giertz – Why You Should Make Useless Things
+Simone Giertz: Why You Should Make Useless Things

 Instead of trying to succeed, you can, for a change, start building things that are designed to fail.
 This way you guarantee your success because you’re not worried that what you’re doing is going to fail, you already know it’s going to fail.
 Therefore, the pressure and the expectations are removed, allowing you to continue working without worrying that things will go south.

-Stephen Duneier – How to Achieve Your Most Ambitious Goals
+Stephen Duneier: How to Achieve Your Most Ambitious Goals

 A small improvement in the daily decisions we make, in our work process, can have a huge impact on the end results over time.

-Let’s face it, we don’t really know what will happen with us in the future.
+Let’s face it, we don’t really know what will happen to us in the future.
 You can wish for a better job and for a bigger house but wishing is not the same as getting these things.
 What you do control, though, is the tiny little decisions you need to make every-single-day in order to increase your chances of getting what you really want.

 Take your big assignments and your big projects and break them down into manageable tasks.
 This will help you make a marginal improvement to the process and boost your chances for success.

-The Minimalists – A Rich Life With Less Stuff
+The Minimalists: A Rich Life With Less Stuff

 When we make more money we spend more money.
 We think that getting more (of everything) is the equivalent of our success and happiness.
 But this is rarely the case.
 Filling the void with stuff will only lead to more misery and more debt.
 You can’t buy your way to happiness.
 Instead, you can try the opposite approach.